Detection of the number of principal components by extended AIC-type method: Experiments

 Note that when $\delta=2.68$, (\ref{eq:consistency1}) holds while (\ref{eq:consistency4}) does not hold.
-Thus, it not surprising that in this case, the GAIC-type method is better than the BFC.
+Thus, it not surprising that in this case, the EAIC-type method is better than the BCF.
 On the other hand, although (\ref{eq:consistency1}) holds, $\psi(\lambda_k)-1-\log \psi(\lambda_k)-2\gamma c=0.0085$ is close to zero.
-As a result, when $\delta=2.68$, the success rate of the GAIC-type method is not high.
+As a result, when $\delta=2.68$, the success rate of the EAIC-type method is not high.

-\emph{Simulation 5.} In this simulation, in the case $n,p\to\infty$ with $p=n$, we investigate how the accuracy of the GAIC-type method changes as the SNR varies.
+\emph{Simulation 4.} In this simulation, in the case $n,p\to\infty$ with $p=n$, we investigate how the accuracy of the EAIC-type method changes as the SNR varies.
 We set $n=200$, $p=200$, $k=10$, $\lambda_1=\cdots=\lambda_{k-1}=1+2SNR$, $\lambda_k=1+SNR$ and $\lambda=1$.
 Note that when $c=p/n=1$, $\gamma=1.1\varphi(c)=0.89$ and $\sqrt{c}=1$.
 We let $\delta$ increase from $1$ to $3$.
 We also note that when $\delta=1,1.5$, (\ref{eq:consistency1}) does not hold, while when $2\leq\delta\leq3$, (\ref{eq:consistency1}) holds.
-It can be seen from Table \ref{tab:5c} that, when $\delta=1,1.5$, the success rate of the GAIC-type method is low.
+It can be seen from Table \ref{tab:5c} that, when $\delta=1,1.5$, the success rate of the EAIC-type method is low.
 On the other hand, when $\delta\geq 2$, the success rate is high.
-This simulation verifies that Theorem \ref{theorem:3} is correct, i.e., if (\ref{eq:consistency1}) and (\ref{eq:consistency2}) hold, the GAIC-type method is consistent.
-It can also be seen from Table \ref{tab:5c} that, in the case $n,p\to\infty$ with $p=n$, the GAIC-type method is better than the KN and the BFC, especially for $\delta\leq2.5$.
+This simulation verifies that Theorem \ref{theorem:4} is correct, i.e., if (\ref{eq:consistency1}) and (\ref{eq:consistency2}) hold, the EAIC-type method is consistent.
+It can also be seen from Table \ref{tab:5c} that, in the case $n,p\to\infty$ with $p=n$, the EAIC-type method is better than the KN and the BCF, especially for $\delta\leq2.5$.

 Note that when $\delta=2$, (\ref{eq:consistency1}) holds while (\ref{eq:consistency3}) does not hold.
-Thus, it not surprising that in this case, the GAIC-type method significantly outperforms the BFC.
+Thus, it not surprising that in this case, the EAIC-type method significantly outperforms the BCF.